Virginia

 What Is the Virginia Consumer Data Protection Act (VCDPA)?

-The VCDPA gives Virginia consumers specific rights over their personal data.
-It also imposes obligations on businesses that collect and process consumer data.
-The Virginia Attorney General's office has published a summary explaining the law's key provisions for consumers.
+The VCDPA gives Virginia consumers specific rights over their personal data and imposes obligations on businesses that collect and process consumer data.
+The Virginia Attorney General's office has published a consumer summary explaining the law's key provisions.

-Unlike California's privacy law, the VCDPA does not create a private right of action.
-Only the Virginia Attorney General can enforce the law.
-This distinction is important for both consumers and businesses operating in Virginia.
+Unlike California's privacy law, the VCDPA does not create a private right of action for core violations.
+Only the Virginia Attorney General can enforce the main statute.
+This distinction matters for both consumers and businesses operating in Virginia.

 Key Definitions Under the VCDPA